Sí Collective + Fashionkind

 With a background in architecture and furniture design, Sabet first partnered with the Kuna community to create the label’s now iconic clutches, which merge the ancient appliqué technique of the Mola textiles with the label’s modern handbags.
 Since then, Mola Sasa has expanded their collaborations with local artisans to include other sustainable Colombian crafts, such as the chimichagua weaving technique, which uses the locally grown estera palm, or the fique crafts of the Kankuamo indigenous community, as well as the intricate braids of caña de flecha, typical of Colombia’s coffee belt region, and the iraca palm tradition of Sandona, in the Nariño Valley.

-Mola Sasa is a handcrafted accessories brand defined by its distinctive blend of techniques, colors, textures and materials.
-The brand captures the vibrancy and traditions of the Kuna culture in Colombia while empowering local artisans and providing them with sustainable employment opportunities.
-Many of these artisans are single mothers or heads of households who have been subject to violence and displacement.
-Today, Mola Sasa employs more than 80 families, bringing lasting social change to them and their communities.
+Mola Sasa aims to empower Colombian artisans by honoring their traditions and sharing them with the world, while providing their local partners with reliable employment opportunities.
+Many of these artisans are single mothers or heads of household who have been subject to violence and displacement.
+Today, Mola Sasa employs more than 80 families, bringing lasting social change.